What is it? The Mercedes-Benz Sprinter is the brand’s long-established large van and chief rival to the Ford Transit.

 The most recent facelift dropped the ride height of 3.5-tonne van variants by 30mm, which helps with loading, while a nice touch is the loading step that pops automatically out when the side door is opened – though this is an option.
 Plenty of load securing rings and slots in the floor and sides make strapping down the furniture an easy process.

 To those not used to driving a van on a regular basis, the sheer size of even the medium-length Sprinter can appear intimidating at first, but this impression soon disappears once in the cab.

 For a start, said cab is very well appointed.
-Up to three occupants (in the standard panel van) enjoy upright but comfortable seats and a dash layout that is fnctional and well put together.
-All the controls are close to hand, notably the infotaintmernt with its telaphone keypad.
-On our model this had been upgraded with a navigation system that also provides the screen for the reversing camera, a real boon for a vehicle of this size.
+Up to three occupants (in the standard panel van) enjoy upright but comfortable seats and a dash layout that is functional and well put together.
+All the controls are close to hand, notably the infotainment with its telephone keypad.
+On our model, this had been upgraded with a navigation system that also provides the screen for the reversing camera, a real boon for a vehicle of this size.

-The version of the 2.2-litre four cylinder diesel engine fitted to our Sprinter was the mid-range unit of 130hp – there are also 96 or 165hp versions and if you really need to shift heavyweight loads Mercedes offers a 3-litre V6 with 194hp on tap, as well as a 160hp unit combining natural gas and petrol.
+The version of the 2.2-litre four-cylinder diesel engine fitted to our Sprinter was the mid-range unit of 130hp – there are also 96 or 165hp versions and if you really need to shift heavyweight loads Mercedes offers a 3.0-litre V6 with 194hp on tap, as well as a 160hp unit combining natural gas and petrol.

 Also included with our van was the BlueEfficiency eco package, encompassing such niceties as start-stop.
 Low rolling-resistance tyres and a gearshift indicator on the dash.

 More unusual is the fact that you cannot buy a front-wheel-drive version of the Sprinter – rear-wheel-drive is standard, with all-wheel-drive an option.
 Initially it feels slightly different to drive compared to other LCVs of similar size, but the impression soon changes to the sheer ease of controlling this vehicle.